stevemussmann/GTseqTools/README.md

 * **-z / --snppit:** (under development) Prints a file in snppit format (-Z option is also required for snppit conversion as specified above).

 ## Outputs
 Outputs retain the input file (-x / --infile) base name, but change the output file extension depending upon format.
 Most file conversions result in a single file.
-Exceptions include Plink and Structure format.
+Examples of exceptions include Plink and Structure format.
 The Structure conversion creates a .distructLabels.txt file which contains a list of population numbers and their associated population names.
 This file can be input into [distruct](https://rosenberglab.stanford.edu/distruct.html), or used in the [CLUMPAK](http://clumpak.tau.ac.il/) pipeline for visualizing outputs of the program [Structure](https://web.stanford.edu/group/pritchardlab/structure.html).
 File formats are output with the file extensions in the table below.
-Population maps are also provided for Genepop and NewHybrids format.
-These provide you with the order of the samples as they appear in the converted genotype files, as well as the population for each individual (pulled from the 'Population ID' column in your input .xlsx file).
+Population maps are also provided for the Coancestry, Genepop, and NewHybrids formats.
+These provide you with the order of the samples as they appear in the converted genotype files, as well as the population for each individual (pulled from the 'Population ID' column in your input file).
+The Sequoia option will output the life history file that is required for this program (i.e., `sequoia.lh.txt`).

 <div align="center">